kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Cryptology</summary>
     You can invent ciphers, and are able to teach a cipher to others.
 Anyone who knows a cipher can encode and read hidden messages made with it.
-Additionally, you have Expertise on checks made to detect and decode ciphers and codes.
+Additionally, you have <b>Expertise</b> on checks made to detect and decode ciphers and codes.
   </details>
   </div>
 </details>